PrajolADSethi/PrajolADSethi/README.md

 - 👋 Hi, I’m @PrajolADSethi
-- 👀 I’m interested in Data Science and building my own company
 - 🌱 I’m currently learning Djang,Python,Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...